aleross/angular-segment-analytics/README.md

     segmentProvider.identify('user-id', {});
 });
 ```
-Read below to learn about calling analytics.js methods.
+Read more about calling analytics.js methods below.

 ### Constant

 You can set any of the configuration options available by providing your own `segmentConfig` constant.
 You only need to register your constant with your own app, and the `segmentProvider` will load the settings it provides.

-Your `segmentConfig` constant should overwrite the values found in [segmentDefaultConfig](https://github.com/aleross/angular-segment-analytics/blob/master/src/config.js).
+Your `segmentConfig` constant should overwrite the properties found in [segmentDefaultConfig](https://github.com/aleross/angular-segment-analytics/blob/master/src/config.js).
 Any properties not overridden will default to the values found in that file.

 Read more about [AngularJS constants](https://docs.angularjs.org/api/auto/service/$provide#constant).